jeromeetienne/slides/betterjs-parisjs-201404/slides.md

 It is "Not your mother Javascript!"

-* Provides Strong Typeing to Javascript
+* Provides Strong Typing to Javascript
 * Provides Private Visibility to Javascript

 **Features unseen in Javascript World!**